Anglo American plc: 1990–2010

 On 24 May 1999, Anglo American Corporation merged with Minorco to form Anglo American plc, with its primary listing on the London Stock Exchange and a secondary listing on the Johannesburg Stock Exchange.
 Its gold mining operations were spun off into the separate AngloGold corporation, which in 2004 merged with the Ashanti Goldfields Corporation to form AngloGold Ashanti.
 Anglo American reduced its stake in AngloGold Ashanti to 16.6% in 2008.

 In 2000, Julian Ogilvie Thompson retired as chief executive of Anglo American and was succeeded by Tony Trahar.
-Ogilvie Thompson also retired as chairman in 2002 and was replaced by Sir Mark Moody-Stuart.
+Ogilvie Thompson also retired as chairman in 2002 and was replaced by Mark Moody-Stuart.
 In the same year, Anglo American acquired Tarmac, a supplier of building materials, and Shell Petroleum Company's Australian coal assets.
 In 2001, De Beers was privatised after being a listed company for more than 70 years.

 In 2002, South Africa's Mining Charter was approved, and Anglo American and other mining companies with operations in the country were mandated to transfer a percentage of their South African production to historically disadvantaged South Africans.
 From 2002 to July 2008 Anglo American carried out black community economic empowerment transactions (across all businesses with operations in South Africa) totalling R26 billion.
-Also, in 2002, Anglo Base Metals acquired the Disputada copper operations in Chile from ExxonMobil and opened a representative office in Beijing, China.
+Also, in 2002, Anglo Base Metals acquired the Disputada de Las Condes copper operations in Chile from ExxonMobil and opened a representative office in Beijing, China.
+The Diputada de Las Condes purchase became later controversial in Chile when it was made public that Exxon Minerals had purchased the mine from Chilean state-owned ENAMI for 93 million US$ in 1977 and sold it to Anglo American for 1,300 million US$.
 In 2003, Anglo American acquired a majority stake in iron ore producer Kumba Resources.